エピソード

 2026/03/09

 Finding European software alternatives to standard non European software is flavour of the month this side of the Altlantic.
 With geopolitical certainties dissolving faster than annual licence renewals, B2B firms are waking up to a question they had conveniently parked for years: just how dependent are they on their current software stack?
 Salesforce, Microsoft 365, Google Workspace, HubSpot — tools so deeply embedded in daily operations that their vulnerability tends to get overlooked.
 This article doesn’t pretend to hand you a ready-made list of the best European software alternatives; that would be both arrogant and futile.
 What it does offer is a framework — rational, professional, free of any ideological baggage — to help decision-makers take an honest look at their exposure and find credible ways forward.
 Keep calm and select new software vendors sort of thing.
 European software alternatives for businesses European software alternatives are all anyone wants to talk about right now.
 To cut through the ideological noise, here is a practical methodology and a few things worth watching out for.
 Image antimuseum.com I put these ideas together ahead of a webinar I’m running on LinkedIn on 12 March, as a way of getting my thoughts in order.
 None of this is meant as a final word on the subject — more the opening of a conversation that matters to a growing number of professionals who, like the rest of us, are navigating a period of upheaval in which nothing can be taken for granted, software choices included.
-The 12 March webinar on European software alternatives to Salesforce and HubSpot I’ve made a lot of software choices over the years, and the one thing that has always struck me is just how much methodology matters if you want choices that actually hold up over time.
+I’ve made a lot of software choices over the years, and the one thing that has always struck me is just how much methodology matters if you want choices that actually hold up over time.
 Easier said than done, mind you — there are a great many criteria to weigh up, and some of them are genuinely tricky to pin down.
 Long-term viability is a good example: normally near the top of any procurement checklist, it takes on a whole different meaning when the possibility of having your access switched off overnight is no longer hypothetical.
 With European software alternatives, the real question isn’t how to break free from your chains — it’s which new chains you’d rather wear Picking a software suite is never straightforward at the best of times.
 In the current climate — where the ground can shift completely without a moment’s notice — it demands even more careful thought.
 Sovereignty, sovereignism, or simply prudence?
 Let me be clear from the outset: my take here is professional and rational, not political.
 Politics doesn’t interest me in this context.
 I have no intention of evaluating software alternatives through any ideological prism — what I’m after is the kind of clear-headed thinking you’d apply to a crisis management scenario.
 The goal, to borrow the term favoured by Nassim Nicholas Taleb, is to bring an antifragile lens to the question.
 The scope of European software alternatives My focus has been on MarTech, SalesTech and office productivity tools in the broadest sense — cloud storage and archiving included.
 The webinar title calls out Salesforce and HubSpot specifically, but as far as I’m concerned the issue runs much deeper than that.
 The same methodology can easily stretch into more industry-specific territory too, given how thoroughly technology now underpins B2B operations — from the till at your local baker’s or restaurant through to the most complex design and production platforms imaginable.
 Thinking it through, I also realised you can’t really ignore operating systems.
 What use is an application that won’t run on your users’ machines — or worse, one that runs perfectly but quietly leaves the door open to security vulnerabilities?
 Good old Europe — 27 countries, 24 official languages, and 27 different national transpositions of EU law.
 Would a Hungarian or Czech software vendor actually be safer than an independent American one?
 When it comes to European software alternatives, that’s still very much an open question… Urgency — dependency and threat assessment The starting point, in my view, is to get a clear picture of how exposed you actually are — both in terms of dependency and of what cybersecurity people would call the “threat level.”
 Are you locked in, or not?
 Can you get your data out if you need to?
 Those are the questions to tackle first.
 Then comes the threat itself: are you facing something urgent, or is this more a matter of sensible contingency planning?
 Committing to a software suite is a serious business.
 Jumping ship to something purely because it comes from a country you currently trust is not a strategy.
 Take Switzerland — long held up across Western Europe as the gold standard for data privacy.
-A legislative change currently working its way through the Swiss system has rattled enough cages for several ...
+A legislative change currently working its way through the Swiss system has rattled enough cages for several companies, Proton among them, to start exploring moving their hosting elsewhere.
+Which only...

 続きを読む 一部表示